Construction Change Order Template 2026

 Design revisionArchitect or designer changes drawings

-This protects the contractor because it shows the change was not part of the original plan.
+Recording the reason protects you, because it shows clearly that the change was never part of the original plan.

 Cost breakdown

-The cost breakdown should show how the amount was calculated.
+The cost breakdown should show exactly how you arrived at the amount.
+At minimum, include:

 1. Labor.